596acres/urbanreviewer/plans/Brooklyn/49th Street-1st Avenue/index.md

 ![49th Street-1st Avenue in the Atlas of Urban Renewal](49th Street-1st Avenue.jpg)

 The 49th Street–1st Avenue plan was adopted in approximately 1972 and expired in approximately 2012.
+It designates the plan area for industrial use.
 HPD has not yet made the plan available to our team.